Kids' coding camps near you

 Skills learned at computer programming camps

 Computer programming camps enable kids to acquire essential knowledge and skills.
 This can be useful during the school years, throughout post-secondary education, and beyond.
-Sometimes it also opens up promising career pathways.
+It also opens up promising career pathways.

 Skills and knowledge your child will likely acquire at a programming camp include: